Last updated 5 December 2024

 Hybrid rankings

 The first Sub-Saharan Africa University Rankings was launched in June 2023.
-THE created this ranking in partnership with Mastercard Foundation to assess the impact of higher education across the region, based on five pillars: resources and finances, access and fairness, teaching skills, student engagement, and Africa impact.
+THE created this ranking in partnership with Mastercard Foundation to assess the impact of higher education across the region.
+The methodology is based on five pillars: resources and finances, access and fairness, student engagement, ethical leadership and Africa impact.

 The Sub-Saharan Africa University Rankings methodology was developed by THE’s data team, in consultation with university leaders across sub-Saharan Africa.
 The project was initiated by a consortium of African and international higher education organisations including Botho, Maverick and Mycos, and led by Ashesi University in Ghana.
 THE independently managed all data collection and calculations.